zeroliquid/RocketDemo/README.md

 2. **Authenticate to Azure**
 ```
-az login # For Local Deployments
+az login # For Dev Deployments
 ```

 ## Provision & Deploy